-Bring the Kids: Family-Friendly Fun in Saskatoon
+Family-Friendly Fun in Saskatoon

 Celebrate the magic of play at Nutrien Playland at Kinsmen Park.
-Take a ride on the ferris wheel for a bird’s eye view of the city, twirl around on the carousel or hop aboard the modern-day freight train for a park tour.
+Take a ride on the ferris wheel for a bird’s eye view of the city, twirl around on the colourful carousel or hop aboard the modern-day freight train for a park tour.
 Watch the kids play on the mini-zipline, dig in the sand or cool down on the splash pad.
-It is perfect for a hot weekend day or weekday afternoon.
+It is the perfect spot for a hot weekend day or weekday afternoon.

-Nutrien Wonderhubâ€‹ is the first and only children’s museum of its kind in Saskatchewan.
-It is a state-of-the-art facility opening in Saskatoon’s historic Mendel Building on June 28.
-At this new location, children and their grown-ups will enjoy more than 25,000 sq. ft. of interactive exhibits, programs and opportunities for playful learning.
+Nutrien Wonderhub is the first and only children’s museum of its kind in Saskatchewan.
+At this state-of-the-art facility, children and their grown-ups can enjoy more than 25,000 sq. ft. of interactive exhibits, programs and opportunities for playful learning.
 The Cosmic Commotion exhibit is a truly tactile experience.
 Kids can pop through holes in the climbing structure’s web-like surface, or swing from dangling crocheted pods.

-Pack up the kids and head down to the river, where you can cool oï¬€ on a hot Saskatoon summer day at the Saskatchewan River Basin water play feature at River Landing.
+Pack up the kids and head down to the river, where you can cool down on a hot Saskatoon summer day at the Saskatchewan River Basin Water Play Feature at River Landing.
 This attraction was designed with the local geography and natural and cultural heritage in mind.

 See Saskatoon from the water on the top deck or inside the heated cabin of The Prairie Lily.
 Let Prairie River Cruises be your guide as you enjoy the beautiful scenery of the South Saskatchewan River.
 Enjoy a relaxing afternoon sightseeing tour with your family and gain a unique perspective of the city.